-- Principle 1 aggregate score 87.5, no conditions - Principle 2 aggregate score 83.0, no conditions - Principle 3 aggregate score 89.9, one condition
+- Principle 1 aggregate score 86.9 one condition - Principle 2 aggregate score 83.0, no conditions - Principle 3 aggregate score 89.9, one condition

-The condition related to PI 3.1.1 - legal and customary framework, and specifically the problems in relation to the effectiveness of the coastal states agreement and its dispute resolution system.
-Note that this is a harmonised condition with the other certified fisheries on this stock.
+The conditions related to PI 1.2.2 - harvest control rules and tools and PI 3.1.1 - legal and customary framework.
+Specifically, in both cases, the problem related to the tools used to implement the harvest control rule (i.e. the quota allocation system), the effectiveness of the coastal states agreement and its dispute resolution system.
+Note that these are harmonised conditions with the other certified fisheries on this stock.

-Since each Principle has been scored at above 80 and no single PIs scored below 60 the fishery is being provisionally recommended for certification.
+Since each Principle has been scored at above 80 and no single PIs scored below 60 the fishery is being recommended for certification pending no objections.